Digital-Identity-Labs/ishigaki/README.md

 ## What is this?

 Shibboleth Identity Provider is a mature, SAML-based single sign on (SSO) web application widely deployed in academic organisations.
 It's used by millions of staff and students around the world.

 Ishigaki is a minimalist, Debian-based, Shibboleth IdP Docker image.
-It is maintained by Digital Identity Ltd. Ishigaki is intended to be a simple, solid foundation for other images but can also be used directly by mounting volumes for configuration directories.
+It is maintained by Digital Identity Ltd.
+Ishigaki is  intended to be a solid foundation for other images but can also be used directly by mounting volumes for configuration directories.

 This image is *not* a stand-alone production-ready IdP - it's meant to be used in conjunction with other services to handle TLS, databases, LDAP, and so on.
 It's especially well suited to use with Docker Compose, Rancher or Kubernetes.

 ## Why use this?